-- Monitoring and evidence for informed policy decisions: the G20 supports the strengthening and enhancement of the Aglncentives Consortium established by several international organisations (FAO, IADB, IFPRI, OECD and The World Bank) to monitor agricultural support policies.
-Support to the Consortium would aim to expand coverage of the monitoring of support policies to all countries and further detail the nature of the support, such as to also facilitate continuous monitoring of the environmental, economic and social impacts of agricultural support measures, as relevant to the sustainable development goal of ending hunger and all forms of malnutrition (SDG2). - Evaluating policy solutions for sustainable, resilient and green food systems: the G20 asks the AgIncentives Consortium to provide comprehensive scenario analyses to assess alternative options for effective and smart repurposing of existing agricultural support measures aligned with objectives of sustainability and efficiency of food systems, poverty reduction, food security and affordability of healthy diets and considerate of national conditions and capabilities.
-These scenario analyses should help underpin a G20 guidance note for the international coordination of the repurposing of agricultural support measures. - Building the momentum for repurposing public policies and support: in joint sessions of Ministers for Agriculture, Finance and the Development Track, the G20 fosters dialogue between members on the repurposing of agricultural support measures leading to a concerted agenda for enacting such policy reforms in pursuance of common goals, while recognising differences in country-specific conditions and capacities.
+- Monitoring and evidence for informed policy decisions: The G20 supports the strengthening and enhancement of the AgIncentives Consortium1 established by several international organisations (FAO, IADB, IFPRI, OECD and The World Bank) to monitor agricultural support policies.
+Support to the Consortium would aim to expand coverage of the monitoring of support policies to all countries, and further detail the nature of the support such that it will also facilitate continuous monitoring of environmental, economic and social impacts of agricultural support measures, as relevant to the sustainable development goal of ending hunger and all forms of malnutrition (SDG2). - Evaluating policy solutions for sustainable, resilient and green food systems: The G20 asks the AgIncentives Consortium to provide comprehensive scenario analyses to assess alternative options for effective and smart repurposing of existing agricultural support measures aligned with objectives of sustainability and efficiency of food systems, poverty reduction, food security and affordability of healthy diets, in consideration of national conditions and capabilities.
+These scenario analyses should help underpin a G20 guidance note for international coordination of the repurposing of agricultural support measures. - Building the momentum for repurposing public policies and support: In joint sessions of Ministers for Agriculture, Finance and the Development Track, the G20 fosters dialogue among members on the repurposing of agricultural support measures leading to a concerted agenda for enacting such policy reforms in pursuance of common goals while recognising differences in country-specific conditions and capacities.